CentOS 8.0 1905 what does the new distribution version say?

 CentOS worked almost perfectly from the beginning.
 The desktop, sound and wired connection worked correctly.
 CentOS found and installed almost all the drivers that my computer needed.
 Everything except drivers for bluetooth, and wireless.

-The surprise came when I tried to install various packages .
+The surprise came when I tried to install various software packages.

-CentOS currently has very few packages compared to the Fedora repositories.
-I could not find important packages from applications I use on a daily basis: GIMP, VLC, Filezilla, Geany, Pinta the program s Chromium or multimedia codecs.
+CentOS currently has fewer packages compared to Fedora repositories.
+I couldn't find important packages from applications I use on a daily basis: GIMP, VLC, Filezilla, Geany, Pinta Chromium browser or multimedia encoders.

 Then I thought about adding third party repos such as RPMFusion, ELrepo and Fedora's EPEL repository.
 Within these repositories I was able to find the VLC application and some codecs, but the rest of the packages simply do not exist.